15 July 2022

 The need for rapid emissions cuts, alongside growing global demand for (renewable) energy, raise critical questions about the technological potential and socio-economic and political implications of various technologies and approaches.

 The Summer School will start with a theoretical introduction to the political background of the topic.
-Decisions at all levels of governance will be discussed to analyze how they contribute to managing – or slowing down – how to meet the growing demand for renewable energy.
+Decisions at all levels of governance will be discussed and how they contribute to managing – or slowing down – how the growing demand for renewable energy is met.
 The political context of climate change, climate justice and the current energy transition, has been strongly influenced by international climate negotiations, from Kyoto Protocol to P4G Summit Copenhagen, Paris Agreement to the COP24 held in Poland in December 2018.

 Dr. Markus Biberacher

 ispace Research Studios Austria, Salzburg, Austria

 Prof. Dr. Peter Christoff

 Université de Pau et de Pays de l'Adour

 The programme is open to students (preferably post-graduate or at least in their last third of their studies) and professionals from all disciplines, although the course will focus on topics regarding energy and climate.